Phrases, sayings and idioms at

 Wherein the dull moon crept all dim and pale,

-Despite Hood's rather syrupy effort the phrase didn't catch the public imagination and didn't appear again in print for some years.
-The next citation that I can find for it is in an example of romantic fiction from the USA, in what sounds like pre-bodice-ripper style, from a perhaps unlikely source - the Mckean County Miner, Smethport, Pennsylvania, February 1878:
+Despite Hood's rather syrupy effort the phrase failed to catch the public imagination and didn't appear again in print for some years.
+The next citation I can find is in an example of romantic fiction from the USA, in what sounds like pre-bodice-ripper style, from a perhaps unlikely source - the Mckean County Miner, Smethport, Pennsylvania, February 1878:

 "Without a word he clasped Miss Patterson in his arms.
 'My darling!' was all he said.
 She struggled to free herself, strongly at first: but as he whispered something in the crimson shell-like ear close to his trembling lips, the pretty head sank upon his shoulder..."